 Alecia Carter was awarded a Leakey Foundation Research grant during our spring 2016 cycle for her project entitled “Constraints on the Evolution of Culture: Social Information in Namibian Baboons.”

-Culture is a fundamental characteristic of humanity, but is rarely found in other animals.
+Culture is a fundamental characteristic of humanity but is rarely found in other animals.
 This is paradoxical, because a key mechanism in the formation of culture, namely social learning (learning from the observation of others), is widespread in the animal kingdom.
-I hypothesise that the solution to this paradox may lie in the social and individual constraints on information transmission.
-In my project, I aim to understand how and why a social primate that has the ability to learn from others—the chacma baboon—rarely exhibits “cultural” behaviour.
-Baboons are an ideal species to study because they are highly gregarious, savannah-living primates similar to early hominids; they learn socially; and information transmission can be tracked under natural circumstances.
+I hypothesize that the solution to this paradox may lie in the social and individual constraints on information transmission.
+In my project, I aim to understand how and why a social primate that has the ability to learn from others—the chacma baboon—rarely exhibits “cultural” behavior.
+Baboons are an ideal species to study because they are highly gregarious, savannah-living primates similar to early hominids; they learn socially, and information transmission can be tracked under natural circumstances.